Working with issues

 The issue process begins when an Issue reporter adds an issue.
 The reported issue triggers email notifications to the Issue reporter and the relevant Type manager.
 The issue process consists of the following steps:

-1. Adding an issue Any Diligent One Platform Helpusers can act as an Issue reporter and add an issue.
-Issue reporters can view the issues they report on the issue list.
+1. Adding an issue: Any Diligent One Platform Help users can act as an Issue reporter and add an issue.
+Issue reporter can view the issues they report on the issue list.

-2. Viewing an issue Issue Type managers view all issues associated with their assigned parent types and types in the issue list.
+2. Viewing an issue: Type managerview all issues associated with their assigned parent types and types in the issue list.

-3. Assigning an Issue owner Issue Type managers assign Issue owners.
-If multiple Type managers have access to the issue’s type, any of them can assign ownership.
-The assigning Type manager automatically becomes the Issue manager.
+3. Assigning an Issue owner: Type manager assign Issue owner.
+If multiple Type manager have access to the issue’s type, any of them can assign ownership.

-4. Configuring the issue workflow Issue Type managers or Issue owners configure the issue workflow, which consists of a sequence of actions required to resolve the issue.
+4. Configuring the issue workflow: Type manager or Issue owner configures the issue workflow, which consists of a sequence of actions required to resolve the issue.
 Workflows can be automatic or manual.

-5. Executing the issue workflow Assigned Action owners complete their respective actions by the due dates.
+5. Executing the issue workflow: Assigned Action owner complete their respective actions by the due dates.
 Each assigned action must be closed to progress the issue toward resolution.

 For more information, refer to Adding an issue.